 Once the base color is dry, it’s time to brush on your antique stain.
+Our first method employs the use of a cotton rag.
 If you’ve never stained wood before, take a piece of scrap wood and practice a bit before jumping in.
 However, if you feel confident, grab a brush and begin applying the stain to the corners, sides, and edges of your cabinets.
-Here’s everything you’ll need to get started:

 The more practice you get at antiquing cabinets, the better they’re going to look.
 As you become more experienced, try sanding the cabinet even further after you’ve stained it.
 This creates a distressed, beat-up feel to the wood that provides an antique texture as well as an antique color.
 To add even more realism to the antique look, get creative and make chips and dents by overly sanding a specific spot or by using a chisel.

 Prepare well, choose the right colors, and you can create an incredible, vintage feeling to your kitchen by antiquing your cabinetry.

 - How to paint over ’70s faux-wood paneling

 - How to distress white kitchen cabinets for a perfect vintage look

 - How to decorate your living room like a Wes Anderson film set